Mariusthvdb/custom-ui/README.md

 ![more-info](https://github.com/Mariusthvdb/custom-ui/blob/master/templates-in-more-info.png)

 @CAB426 has changed custom-ui.js, so it again allows to hide attributes in `more-info`, and even better, we can now do so using custom-ui.js only.
 Customizer companion is no longer needed.
+Please delete `/custom_components/customize/`, and all contents and references to it in your config.

 This is confirmed to work for HA 0.112+ and can look like:

 ![more-info](https://github.com/Mariusthvdb/custom-ui/blob/master/hidden-templates-in-more-info.png)